Rhelvetican/nodb/README.md

 # NoDB

-A simple database, based on [PickleDB](https://github.com/seladb/pickledb-rs/).
+A lightweight and simple key-value store written in Rust, based on [PickleDB-RS](https://github.com/seladb/pickledb-rs/).